CamposRF/HOWLish/README.md

 ### Usage

-To deploy HOWLish using our detection pipeline we suggest downloading the latest release from (LINK).
+To deploy HOWLish using our detection pipeline we suggest downloading its [latest release](https://github.com/CamposRF/HOWLish/releases), and following this tutorial.

-A toy dataset can be downloaded [here](https://drive.google.com/file/d/11ouRaRAI_V38n5T4q4Cr8zgeRPUB2jgS/view?usp=drive_link).
+THe toy dataset can be downloaded [here](https://drive.google.com/file/d/11ouRaRAI_V38n5T4q4Cr8zgeRPUB2jgS/view?usp=drive_link).
 This dataset includes two .WAV files from passive acoustic monitoring campaigns conducted in the north of Portugal.
-The dataset is structured in two folders: input and output, compatible with the way the detection pipeline was coded.
-The .WAV files are 30 minutes long and were recorded with a sample rate of 8kHz.
-The current version of the pipeline only works with 8kHz audio data.

-((work in progress))

 ## Credits
 The detection pipeline makes use of preprocessing scripts from teh original [VGGish repository](https://github.com/tensorflow/models/tree/master/research/audioset/vggish), all licensed under Apache License 2.0.
 We documented all changes to these scripts and included a link to the original version.